caesar1111/openHAB2_beginners_walkthrough/openHAB2_Raspberry_beginner-s_walkthrough_-_2nd _DRAFT.md

 applicable for openHAB2!</span></p>

 <p class=MsoNormal><span lang=EN-GB>So the best thing is always to go to the
-official webpage of openHAB2 and start from there, and only if you really can’t find the information or the link there, go to google and search for other solutions.
+official webpage of openHAB2 and start from there, and only if you really canÂ’t find the information or the link there, go to google and search for other solutions.
 I was always using the search setting (last year) so it was more likely to the results considering openHAB2 and not openHAB.<br clear=all